 System Interface

-The System Interface manages the connection status between the Service Application and HRI Engine.
+The System Interface manages the connection status between the Service Application and RoIS Engine.

 System Connection / Disconnection

-The sequence diagram of the interface for performing connection and disconnection between the Service Application and HRI Engine is shown in Figure 8.1.
+The sequence diagram of the interface for performing connection and disconnection between the Service Application and RoIS Engine is shown in Figure 8.1.

-To begin with, the Service Application connects with the HRI Engine by connect().
-On completing the connection, the Service Application executes get_profile() as needed to obtain profiles related to the functions provided by the HRI Engine.
-To terminate use of the HRI Engine, the Service Application disconnects from the HRI Engine by disconnect().
+To begin with, the Service Application connects with the RoIS Engine by connect().
+On completing the connection, the Service Application executes get_profile() as needed to obtain profiles related to the functions provided by the RoIS Engine.
+To terminate use of the RoIS Engine, the Service Application disconnects from the RoIS Engine by disconnect().

 The Service Application can send or receive no messages of any kind via the RoIS Framework until the connection operation with the RoIS Framework is completed.
 Additionally, the Service Application should not send or receive any messages under any circumstances after requesting a disconnection from the RoIS Framework.
 These operations are therefore executed in a synchronous manner.